fomightez/yeastmine/README.md

 - finding_genes_in_list_with_SGD_Systematic_Name.py

-> Takes a list of genes provided in the SGD systematic name form and collects more user friendly version of name, called the `Standard Name` at SGD (a.k.a. common name), and information for each gene from YeastMine.
+> Takes a list of genes provided in the SGD systematic name form and collects and produced as output information for each gene from YeastMine, that includes a more user friendly version of name, called the `Standard Name` at SGD (a.k.a. common name).
 It is suggested you redirect the output to a file yourself on the command line.
 Or adapt it to meet your needs.
 This script can be particulary useful after getting a lits of genes in the SGD systematic name form so that you can see if any are of interest because most people are more familiar with the Standard Names.
 THIS SCRIPT DOES NOT RETAIN ORDER OF THE INPUT LIST.
 Your are better off seeing the script `genes_in_list_with_SGD_Systematic_Name_to_standard_name.py` because that script will retain and match the input order.
 Additionally, script has better abilities and is  more user-friendly as well.
 This script is only kept here as it allows one to designate a set of genes of interest so that the members of that list can be determined to be members of a provided gene list.
 This ability has not yet been built into the newer, better script.